-Welcome to the general Frequently Asked Questions of the Devereux Center for Resilient Children (DCRC)!
-See the bottom of this page to access Frequently Asked Questions related to each age range.
+Welcome to the general Frequently Asked Questions page of the Devereux Center for Resilient Children (DCRC) website!
+Scroll to the bottom of this page to access Frequently Asked Questions specific to each age group we support.

 Q1.
 What age ranges do the DCRC resources span?

-The Devereux Early Childhood Assessment (DECA) resources and Devereux Student Strengths Assessment (DESSA) resources support children ages birth through eighth grade, and adults, as follows:
+The Devereux Early Childhood Assessment (DECA) Program resources support children ages birth through preschool, and adults, as follows:

 - Birth up to 18 months (DECA for Infants)

 - 18 up to 36 months (DECA for Toddlers)

 - 3 through 5 years (DECA for Preschoolers, 2nd Edition)

 Click here for more information on the e-DECA System.

 Q3.
 In what languages are the DCRC resources available?